Maine’s Project Safe Neighborhoods Initiative

 In 2001, the Department of Justice launched Project Safe Neighborhoods (PSN), an initiative focused on bringing together federal, state and local agencies and community organizations to reduce gun violence and illegal gun possession.

 The U.S. Attorney’s Office for the District of Maine created a PSN Task Force (PSN Maine) with representatives from local, state and federal law enforcement agencies, domestic violence coalitions, sportsmanship alliances, state agencies, and educational and business leaders.
-PSN Maine combines an aggressive enforcement strategy, particularly in the area of domestic violence, with an extensive community outreach campaign aimed at educating Maine citizens about federal gun laws.
-The goal of PSN Maine is to hold those who violate gun laws accountable and prevent future gun crime by informing the public of the consequences of violating these laws.
+PSN Maine combines an aggressive enforcement strategy, particularly in the area of violent crime, with an extensive community outreach campaign aimed at educating Maine citizens about federal gun laws and domestic violence.
+The goal of PSN Maine is to hold those who commit violent crime accountable and prevent future gun crime by informing the public of the consequences of breaking the law.

-PSN Maine supports the Central Maine Violent Crime Task Force in Lewiston (formed in 1995) which include federal, state and local law enforcement representatives.
+PSN Maine supports the Central Maine Violent Crime Task Force in Lewiston (formed in 1995) and the Eastern Maine Violent Crime Task Force in Bangor (formed in 1997 and reinvigorated in 2019) which include federal, state and local law enforcement representatives.
 PSN Maine’s enforcement strategy has a special emphasis on domestic abusers who illegally possess guns.
-The District of Maine continues to be among those districts leading the country in the number of prosecutions of federal firearm laws related to domestic violence, 18 U.S.C. § 922(g)(8) and (g)(9).
 Through a network of contacts in each of Maine’s district attorney offices and most state and local law enforcement agencies, the enforcement of gun violence and illegal gun possession is a coordinated, statewide effort.

 PSN Maine focus on: